DJ4seasons/Python_Basic4beginners/README.md

 ## Python package/module update
 For conda system, type "conda update <package_name>"
-  - For Anaconda system, type "conda update all" for update all available packages/modules
+  - For Anaconda system, type "conda update all" for updating all available packages/modules

 For systems working with pip, type "pip install <package_name> --upgrade"

-If your computer already had Anaconda, and it is not going to update cartopy to 0.18+, the conda needs to be removed and re-installed with newest download.
+If your computer already had Anaconda, and it is not going to update cartopy to 0.18+, the conda needs to be removed and re-installed with the newest download.

 All packages/modules used in the codes
 ---